edakturk14/fuel-dapp-template/README.md

 ## Requirements

-Before starting to use the Fuel dApp Template, make sure you have the following requirements installed on your system:
+Before using the Fuel dApp Template, ensure you have the following installed on your system:

 - [Node.js](https://nodejs.org/en/) v16.15.0 or newer
 - [Yarn](https://www.npmjs.com/package/yarn)